awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Diagnostics.md

 + `problem_id`
 + `incident_id`

 Make sure to specify one of the preceding parameters\.
 If you specify both parameters, `incident_id` overrides `problem_id`\.
-For more information, see [Common Parameters for Diagnostic Procedures](#Appendix.Oracle.CommonDBATasks.CommonDiagParameters)\.
+For more information, see [Common parameters for diagnostic procedures](#Appendix.Oracle.CommonDBATasks.CommonDiagParameters)\.

 To create a package for a specific incident, call the Amazon RDS function `rdsadmin.rdsadmin_adrci_util.create_adrci_package` with the `incident_id` parameter\.
 The following example creates a package for incident 53523\.